Climate change threatens tourism as ski slopes thaw, seas rise

 The report said the Costa Brava region of Spain's Mediterranean coast, for instance, was trying to draw tourists outside the summer months, responding to a lack of water and high temperatures during the high season.

-The study also said there was some evidence of people travelling to new destinations at risk of vanishing in a warming world, such as glaciers, the Arctic, Antarctica or coral atolls.
+The study also said there was some evidence of people traveling to new destinations at risk of vanishing in a warming world, such as glaciers, the Arctic, Antarctica or coral atolls.

 "However, the opportunities presented by such ‘last-chance' tourism will, by definition, be short-lived," the report said.